o3de/o3de.org/content/docs-snapshot/userguide/lumberyard-launcher-using.md

 1. Follow the instructions on each page\.

-1. When you have the required software and SDKs installed, click **Configure project** or **Launch Editor**\.
+1. When you have completed installing software and SDKs, the **Summary** page displays information about your Lumberyard environment\.
+From the **Summary** page, you can launch the Lumberyard Editor by choosing **Launch Editor**\.
+If you'd like to choose an existing project or create a new project, choose **Configure project** to launch Project Configurator\.
 For more information about configuring your project, see [Creating Lumberyard projects](configurator-intro.md)\.

-1. Log in your existing Amazon account or create an account to use the editor\.